Monishka11/my-quiz-app/README.md

 - Login/Logout System using LocalStorage
 - Random questionss are asked everytime
 - Next button is disabled by default in every question - you must select any option to enable it
-- Shows scored percentage + correct answer with good UI at the end
+- Shows scored percentage + correct answer.
 - After completing quiz - your score is saved in LocalStorage - so when you even reload your page you get result instead of questions again
 - You have 'Retake Quiz' option available at the end :)